avideepth-behera/BreachLab-Writeups/Mirage 1/07. Break the Logic/level-7.md

 ## Reconnaissance & Exploitation

-The application provided a standard purchasing workflow in which we could add beverages to the cart and apply a promotional discount coupons to get a discout on our order.
+The application provides a coffee purchasing platform in which we could add beverages to the cart and apply a promotional discount coupons to get a discount on our order.

 ![alt text](image1.png)